 Hold these for at least three years after the due date of the tax return that includes the income or loss on the home when it’s sold.
 If you plan to sell the house, and you have made improvements to it, keep receipts for those improvements for seven years — you may need them to lower the taxable gain on the house when you sell it.

 Keep receipts for medical expenses for one year, as your insurance company may request proof of a doctor visit or other verification of medical claims.
-If your medical expenses totaled more than 7.5% of your adjusted gross income for 2017 or 2018, you can deduct them—but remember, starting the beginning of this year (Jan.
-1, 2019, you may only deduct the amount of the total unreimbursed allowable medical care expenses for the year that exceed 10% of your adjusted gross income.
-If you plan to take that deduction, you’ll need to keep the medical records for three years for tax records.
+If your medical expenses totaled more than 7.5% of your adjusted gross income in 2017 or 2018, you can deduct them—but remember, starting the beginning of this year (Jan.
+1, 2019), you may only deduct the amount of the total unreimbursed allowable medical care expenses for the year that exceed 10% of your adjusted gross income.
+If you take that deduction, you’ll need to keep the medical records for three years for tax records.

 Keep for one year and then discard — unless you’re claiming a home office tax deduction, in which case you must keep them for three years.